RzaMsv/Project2-scRNAseq-coexpr/README.md

 # Single-cell-coexpression
-Here, I used Seurat in R, and subsequently python to calculate genes co-expressed with PD-1 in CD4 T cells.
-Data from GSE212009 is used.
+Here, I used Seurat in R, and subsequently python to calculate co-expressed genes with PD-1 in CD4 T cells from GSE212009 dataset.